bmodee/Teknikattan/docs/source/development/client.md

 To install all project dependencies, run `npm install`.

-Remember to install the project dependencies whenever someone else has added new ones to the project.
+It is important to remember to install the project dependencies whenever someone else has added new ones to the project.